krabbypattified/angular-spa/pseudo-app.md

 <!--
 TODO: get it working so that the basic view loads, and typing a url loads that page on top of it
-      4. Edit ctrl.js & view.html as if it were a regular Angular app!
-      5. If you want a sandbox, just edit the 'sandbox' folder's ctrl.js and view.html.
-Then navigate to url: /sandbox

 NOTE: just do placeholder states with an h1.
 Simplified/demo angularfire CRUD comes next (simplify the database and export the complex one).
-Next, CSSify each view component.
+Next, basic CSSify each view component.
 Next, complexify the database (sorta based on CSS elements).
 Next, hook up GETs.
-Finally, hook up rest of CRUD.
+Next, hook up rest of CRUD.
+Finally, if there's time, do an XD mockup and implementation.

 NOTE: 'pages' structure (no compiling required) news